Speech for Reagan Republicans

 Location: Fedora Restaurant, Coeur d’Alene, Idaho

-Author Bio: Arthur B. Macomber is the managing attorney for Macomber Law, PLLC.
+Author Bio: Arthur B. Macomber is the managing attorney at the Law Office of Arthur B. Macomber.
 His undergraduate degree in business was procured at George Fox University.
 Prior to attending the University of California Hastings College of the Law, he enjoyed 25 years in business, real estate, and construction.
 Macomber Law focuses on real property, land use, water, and construction law.

 Topic: The U.K. Vote to Leave the European Union, a.k.a.
 BREXIT